 Voluntary certification is available from the National Council of Architectural Registration Board (NCARB).
 Applicants must undergo verification of school transcripts, professional references and employment history records.
 In 2014, BLS records indicated that at least 33% of licensed architects held NCARB certification.

 Employment Outlook and Salary Statistics

-During the ten years between 2014 and 2024, the BLS predicted that available job opportunities for architects will increase by 7%.
+During the ten years between 2018 and 2028, the BLS predicted that available job opportunities for architects will increase by 8%, which is faster than average.
 Job opportunities may be more prevalent for architects who specialize in sustainable design.
-In 2015, the median salary for architects was reported at $76,100, per the BLS.
+In 2018, the median salary for architects was reported at $79,380, per the BLS.

 Architects need a professional degree, state licensure and training in order to practice, and they often need continuing education to maintain their licensure.
 They can attend programs at a multitude of professional institutions and take courses in building design, math and computers.
 Architectural students can spend anywhere from 6-10 years earning relevant degrees and typically spend time completing an internship and gaining hands-on experience.